 What exactly is ear acupuncture?

 Auriculotherapy or also known as auricular acupuncture or ear acupuncture is an increasingly popular alternative healing method.
-This practice is claimed by many people to be able to help them get rid of various health problems from physical pain, respiratory issues to helping with drinking and smoking addiction.
+This practice is claimed by many people to be able to help them get rid of various health problems from physical pain, and respiratory issues to helping with drinking and smoking addiction.

 The essential principles of Auriculotherapy

 Even though western medicine and modern technologies have come into play in the development of this ancient healing technique, the essential principles of Auriculotherapy remain the same as traditional acupuncture.
-In any form of acupuncture, it is believed that the flow of energy (known as “Qi”) through the body can be balanced in order to restore individual’s health.
+In any form of acupuncture, it is believed that the flow of energy (known as “Qi”) through the body can be balanced in order to restore an individual’s health.
 Qi is traveling all over our body through a circulatory system known as meridians.
-When this energy is disrupted, individual (human or animal) experiences certain illnesses and Auriculotherapy as a form of ancient acupuncture is an effective method in order to normalize this disrupted energy flow and restore health.
+When this energy is disrupted, an individual (human or animal) experiences certain illnesses, and Auriculotherapy as a form of ancient acupuncture is an effective method in order to normalize this disrupted energy flow and restore health.

 Benefits of Auriculotherapy

 There are many factors that cause Auriculotherapy becomes increasingly popular, but mainly because it’s an effective remedy for various health problems.
 Some of these health benefits include:

 - Mental and emotional health – Ear acupuncture provide excellent therapeutic effects that can help to reduce stress, depression, insomnia, and anxiety.

 - Physical pain – This practice is also known to be very effective in getting rid of various types of physical pain: